-Water and sanitation projects are a fundamental cornerstone of human development.
+Water, sanitation, and hygiene projects are a fundamental cornerstone of human development.
 Access to water translates into increased economic productivity and healthier communities.
-Well-planned sanitation infrastructure minimizes the risk of acquiring the aforementioned water-borne diseases, resulting in a healthier and more vibrant community and healthy ecosystems.
+Well-planned sanitation infrastructure minimizes the risk of acquiring water-borne diseases, resulting in a healthier and more vibrant community and healthy ecosystems.

 WASH and Conservation: Successful Case Studies From the Field

 Catholic Relief Services: The Integrated Water Resource Management (IWRM) model that CRS uses has succeeded in developing a potable water system, protecting critical watershed areas, and working with local, regional, and national actors to establish a water management committee and enforce environmental regulations in Central America.

 WASH and Conservation: Is it possible?

 African Wildlife Foundation: African Wildlife Foundation takes examples from Kenya’s Amboseli Ecosystem where they have implemented WASH programs to address water catchment, conservation, and access due to climate change, human use, and other factors.

 Winrock International: Winrock International presents a case study from Mvomero, in the Uluguru range of Tanzania’s Eastern Arc mountains, where the Multiple-Use Water Services (MUS) approach is improving people’s health and livelihoods and enhancing environmental stewardship in a biodiversity hotspot.